rajnandinitikkal/AI-Tools/Readme.md

 ### 11. [Bugasura](https://bugasura.io/)
 Description:
-Bugasura is a web-based bug tracking platform designed to help teams manage software bugs and issues efficiently.
+Bugasura is a web-based bug-tracking platform designed to help teams manage software bugs and issues efficiently.
 It's particularly appealing for fast-moving SaaS teams due to its user-friendly interface, focus on speed and collaboration, and affordable pricing.

 ### 12. [Codium](https://www.codium.ai/)
 Description: AI-powered developer tools for secure and efficient coding.
 Generate tests, review code changes, write boilerplate, and boost your productivity.